this-subha/Windows-10-debloat/README.md

 Deletes various schedules tasks that rebloat the system Removes Other Bloatware (Candy Crush, etc.)
 Fixes problems that other scripts causes (lock screen and personalization options restricted)

+# After complete the process
+Just restart your system and enjoy the lightweight Win-10